hansliss/createetest/README.md

 # createetest
 Create exposure test file for the Sparkmaker FHD

-## NOTE: This currently creates a print file with multiple [move Z axis to top] commands at the end, causing the Sparkmaker to keep hitting the top of the Z axis.
-If you need to use the program, edit out those MOVE commands before printing!

 ## How to use this
-Here's an example, assuming you want to test eight different exposure times from 8s to 15s:
+Here's an example, assuming you want to test eight different exposure times from 8s to 15s, with three base layers:

 1. Load your test shape in Chitubox.
 2. Make a total of eight copies, and distribute them on the build plate (if you keep them tied together, it'll be easier to keep track of which one is which afterwards).